CP-SVM-SB/TalkUp/README.md

 - User can choose from Topics based on location
 - Allow more than one person in chatroom
 - Recognizing Links, phone numbers, email addresses
-- Censoring: Private information in messages
+- Censoring: Private information in messages, explitives
 - Waiting Game for users to play while waiting to join chat
+- Elegant UI Features

 ## API Endpoints